ishan-nichols/cyclistic-bikeshare-case-study/README.md

 This project analyzes differences in behavior between casual riders and annual members of the Cyclistic bike-share program.
 The goal is to identify insights that can help convert more casual riders into annual members.

-This analysis was completed as part of a data analytics case study using R. The company Cyclistic is fictional, however, the data is real and comes from Chicago's Divvy bike-share system.
+This analysis was completed as part of a data analytics case study using R. The company Cyclistic is fictional; however, the data is real and comes from Chicago's Divvy bike-share system.

 #  Project Structure
-/data
-    Raw and cleaned bike-share datasets for Q1 2019 and Q1 2020

 /reports
     cyclistic_report.Rmd      #  Full analysis with code
     cyclistic_report.html     #  Rendered report output
-    presentation/             #  Slides for final presentation

 /scripts
-    Helper R scripts (if any)

-output/
-    Plots, tables, and exported files
+    Analysis.R    # R Script with analysis code

+/presentation
+    Cyclistic Rider Presentation.pptx    # Slides for presentation

 #  Purpose